-In 2017, the U.S. added 16.7 gigawatts (GW) of net electricity capacity.
-And nearly 95% of that came from renewables — namely solar and wind.
+In 2017, the U.S. added 21 gigawatts (GW) of net electricity capacity.
+And 55% of that came from renewables — namely solar and wind.

-The point here, obviously, isn't that solar is on the decline but rather that the sector sees explosive growth even in off years.
+The point here, obviously, isn't that solar is on the decline but rather that the sector is still seeing explosive growth even in off years and even after large subsidies have been removed.

 That fact is further evidenced by the rapid solar revolution that's taking place overseas.